 Electricity generators and distributors have been beset by financial problems that have resulted in frequent blackouts, widespread public protests and several temporary and permanent shutdowns of generating plants.
 Distributors, which have experienced financial difficulties because of late payments and collection problems, have been unable to meet all of their payment obligations to generators, which have consequently incurred significant debt to finance operations.
 In September 2003, the Government was forced to renationalize two of the Republic's three distribution companies (Ede Norte and Ede Sur) for a purchase price of US\$699.6 million (including interest) and reassume their management due to severe financial and operating difficulties.
 In 2009, the Government repurchased the third distribution company (Ede Este).
 The repurchase followed a settlement of claims brought against the CDEEE and the Republic by Société Générale and its affiliates based on a bilateral investment treaty with France.
 In recent years, the Government has provided an annual subsidy to the CDEEE to cover operating deficits resulting from increases in fuel costs and continued inefficiencies in collections and operations.
-The central government transferred US\$907.3 million in 2012 to the electricity sector as a tariff subsidy and to partially finance the current deficit of the electricity distributors, representing an increase of 4.5% compared to transfers consummated in 2011.
+The central government transferred US\$903.3 million in 2012 to the electricity sector as a tariff subsidy and to partially finance the current deficit of the electricity distributors, representing an increase of 7.5% compared to transfers consummated in 2011.
 During 2013, the central government transferred US\$1,328.6 million to the electricity sector as a tariff subsidy and to partially finance the current deficit of the EDEs in 2013, representing an increase in subsidies of 46.4% compared to 2012.
-During 2014, the Central Government transferred US\$798.1 million to the electricity sector as a tariff subsidy and to partially finance the current deficit of the electricity distributors, representing a decrease in subsidies of 40.0% compared to the US\$1,328.6 million transferred in 2013.
+During the nine-month period ended September 30, 2014, the Central Government transferred US\$672.0 million to the electricity sector as a tariff subsidy and to partially finance the current deficit of the electricity distributors, representing a decrease in subsidies of 13.7% compared to the US\$778.6 million transferred in the same period of 2013.

 The deficit for the electricity sector was US\$652.3 million in 2010, primarily due to increased fuel costs not recovered in the prevailing tariffs and inefficiencies in collections and operations.
-This deficit increased to US\$848.2 million in 2011, US\$951.6 million in 2012, and US\$852.7 million in 2013, primarily due to high technical and non-technical losses in the electricity distribution network, increased fuel costs, inefficiencies in collections and operations and an increased demand for energy.
-In 2014, the deficit for the electricity sector was US\$889.1 million, representing an increase of 4.3% compared to the deficit recorded in 2013.
+This deficit increased to US\$848.2 million in 2011, US\$951.6 million in 2012, and US\$965.5 million in 2013, primarily due to high technical and non-technical losses in the electricity distribution network, increased fuel costs, inefficiencies in collections and operations and an increased demand for energy.
+As of September 30, 2014, the deficit for the electricity sector was US\$732.2 million, representing a decrease of 0.1% compared to the deficit recorded as of September 30, 2013.